 This takes you to the file’s detail page.

-Most Android devices have some version of an ARM processor in it.
+Most Android devices have some version of an ARM processor in them.
 By contrast, if you have a Windows PC, it probably has an x86 processor.

 Click Install to install the Skype APK on your Android TV.

-Go back to your Android TV’s home screen and we’ll open Skype and get it configured on your device.
+Return to your Android TV’s home screen, and we’ll open Skype and configure it on your device.

 How to Set Up Skype on Android TV

-No matter which method you used to install Skype on your Android TV, the process is the same once you open the app.
+No matter which method you use to install Skype on your Android TV, the process is the same once you open the app.

 However, there are a few quirks to getting Skype to look right on your Android TV.
-So be sure to stick around until the end for some important final steps.
+So stick around until the end for some essential final steps.

-Since we sideloaded Skype, we’ll need to open it using Sideload Launcher, or a similar program.
+Since we sideloaded Skype, we must open it using Sideload Launcher or a similar program.

 The first time you log in to Skype, it’ll ask you to Log In or Create an Account.

-For the purposes of this article, I’m going to assume you’ve already got a Skype account.
+I assume you’ve already got a Skype account for this article.
 If not, head on over to Microsoft’s signup page.
-It’ll be easier to sign up for Skype on your PC rather than your Android TV.
+It’ll be easier to sign up for Skype on your PC rather than on your Android TV.

-Enter your username and password in the next screen.
-Here’s where I recommend having a USB keyboard or Air Mouse hooked up to your Android TV.
+Enter your username and password on the next screen.
+I recommend having a USB keyboard or Air Mouse hooked to your Android TV.
 It makes entering usernames and passwords MUCH easier.